Milford in Caroline County, Virginia — The American South (Mid-Atlantic)

 Erected by Virginia Civil War Trails.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Edmund Pendleton's Home (approx. 2.4 miles away); Confederate Monument (approx. 2.4 miles away); Campaign of 1781 (approx. 2.4 miles away); Caroline County World War I Memorial (approx. 2.4 miles away); Caroline Veterans Memorial (approx. 2.4 miles away); Caroline County, Virginia (approx. 2.4 miles away); Caroline County Courthouse (approx. 2.4 miles away); Star Hotel (approx. 2.4 miles away).
+Edmund Pendleton's Home (approx. 2.4 miles away); Town of Bowling Green (approx. 2.4 miles away); Confederate Monument (approx. 2.4 miles away); Campaign of 1781 (approx. 2.4 miles away); Caroline County World War I Memorial (approx. 2.4 miles away); 1864 Union Occupation of Bowling Green (approx. 2.4 miles away); Caroline Veterans Memorial (approx. 2.4 miles away); Caroline County, Virginia (approx. 2.4 miles away).

 Also see . . .
 Civil War Traveler - Central Virginia.
 Lee vs. Grant: The 1864 Overland Campaign Tour - Milford Station.
 (Submitted on May 24, 2009, by Bernard Fisher of Mechanicsville, Virginia.)

 Credits.
 This page was last revised on April 20, 2018.
-This page originally submitted on May 24, 2009, by Bernard Fisher of Mechanicsville, Virginia.
-This page has been viewed 3,306 times since then and 9 times this year.
+It was originally submitted on May 24, 2009, by Bernard Fisher of Mechanicsville, Virginia.
+This page has been viewed 3,504 times since then and 87 times this year.
 Last updated on April 17, 2018, by Bradley Owen of Morgantown, West Virginia.
 Photos: 1, 2, 3, 4, 5. submitted on May 24, 2009, by Bernard Fisher of Mechanicsville, Virginia. • Bill Pfingsten was the editor who published this page.